-Employers must perform the following test exercises for all fit testing methods prescribed in this Appendix, except for the two modified ambient aerosol CNC quantitative fit testing protocols, the CNP quantitative fit testing protocol, and the CNP REDON quantitative fit testing protocol.
-For the modified ambient aerosol CNC quantitative fit testing protocols, employers shall ensure that the test subjects (i.e., employees) perform the exercise procedure specified in Part I.C.4(b) of this Appendix for full-facepiece and half-mask elastomeric respirators, or the exercise procedure specified in Part I.C.5(b) for filtering facepiece respirators.
-Employers must ensure that the test subjects (i.e., employees) perform the exercise procedure described in Part I.C.6(b) of this Appendix for the CNP quantitative fit testing protocol, or the exercise procedure described in Part I.C.7(b) of this Appendix for the CNP REDON quantitative fit-testing protocol.
-For the remaining fit testing methods, employers shall ensure that the test exercises are performed in the appropriate test environment in the following manner: - (1) Normal breathing.
-In a normal standing position, without talking, the subject must breathe normally. - (2) Deep breathing.
-In a normal standing position, the subject must breathe slowly and deeply, taking caution so as not to hyperventilate. - (3) Turning head side to side.
+(a) [The worker must do these test exercises for all fit test methods except CNP.
+There are different exercises for CNP.
+The worker must do these in the test environment as follows:] Employers must perform the following test exercises for all fit testing methods prescribed in this Appendix, except for the two modified ambient aerosol CNC guantitative fit testing protocols, the CNP quantitative fit testing protocol, and the CNP REDON quantitative fit testing protocol.
+For the modified ambient aerosol CNC quantitative fit testing protocols, employers shall ensure that the test subjects (i.e., employees) perform the exercise procedure specified in Part I.C.4(b) of this Appendix for full-facepiece and half-mask elastomeric respirators, or the exercise procedure specified in Part I.C.6(b) of this Appendix for the exercise procedure described in Part I.C.6(b) of this Appendix for the CNP quantitative fit testing protocol, or the exercise procedure described in Part I.C.7(b) of this Appendix for the CNP REDON quantitative fit-testing protocol.
+For the remaining fit testing methods, employers shall ensure that the test exercise procedure described in Part I.C.7(b) of this Appendix for the CNP REDON quantitative fit-testing protocol.
+For the remaining fit testing methods, employers shall ensure that the test exercises are performed in the appropriate test environment in the following manner:

+(1) Normal breathing.
+In a normal standing position, without talking, the subject must breathe normally.

+(2) Deep breathing.
+In a normal standing position, the subject must breathe slowly and deeply, taking caution so as not to hyperventilate.

+(3) Turning head side to side.
 Standing in place, the subject must slowly turn their head from side to side between the extreme positions on each side.
-The head must be held at each extreme momentarily so the subject can inhale at each side. - (4) Moving head up and down.
+The head must be held at each extreme momentarily so the subject can inhale at each side.

+(4) Moving head up and down.
 Standing in place, the subject must slowly move their head up and down.
-Instruct the subject to inhale in the up position (i.e., when looking toward the ceiling). - (5) Talking.
+Instruct the subject to inhale in the up position (i.e., when looking toward the ceiling).

+(5) Talking.
 The subject must talk out loud slowly and loud enough to be heard clearly by the test conductor.
 The subject can read from a prepared text such as the Rainbow Passage, count backward from 100, or recite a memorized poem or song.